adaptiveprotocols/adaptiveprotocols.github.io/careers/lead-front-end-engineer.md

 We are now expanding into a brand-new SaaS product portfolio of cloud-native solutions that will drive hyper-growth for the company and create tremendous opportunities for the team.
 As part of this growth, we are seeking a Lead Front End Engineer to join our team.
 This position will mentor and manage the front-end team of an Award-winning enterprise software product.

 This position is based at our headquarters in Kirkland, WA, and reports to the VP of Software Development.
-Adaptiva is a leading, global provider of endpoint management and security solutions.
-The company’s products empower enterprises to manage and secure endpoints at unparalleled speed and massive scale using the power of peer-to-peer technology.
-Leading global Fortune 1000 organizations, including Nokia, HSBC, Walgreens, the U.S. Department of Defense, and the U.S. Department of Homeland Security, use Adaptiva products to eliminate the need for a vast IT infrastructure and automate countless endpoint management and security tasks.

-The company is entirely self-funded, extremely profitable, and fast-growing.
-We were founded with the goal of creating an environment where people could work together collaboratively and do the best work of their lives.
-The company has built an experienced executive team is drawn from Microsoft, Oracle, and other leading enterprise software companies.

-We are now expanding into a brand-new SaaS product portfolio of cloud-native solutions that will drive hyper-growth for the company and create tremendous opportunities for the team.
-As part of this growth, we are seeking a Lead Front End Engineer to join our team.
-This position will mentor and manage the front-end team of an Award-winning enterprise software product.

-This position is based at our headquarters in Kirkland, WA, and reports to the VP of Software Development.

 ### Key responsibilities
 * Manage and mentor a team of talented front-end developers to implement world-class front-end solutions for our award-winning enterprise software products using Typescript, JavaScript, and Angular frameworks.